See if You Qualify For a IVC Filter Class Action Lawsuit

 Tell us your story.
 Please enter the following information.

-Fresh of the press we can say that a Texas woman has filed a lawsuit against C.R.
-Bard the day after Christmas (December 26th, 2017) in the District of Arizona (Case Number 2:17-cv-04755-DGC).
+Fresh of the press we bring you the news that the company Bard has been sentenced to pay out $3.6 million in a lawsuit that was filed by a Texas woman against C.R.
+Bard the day after Christmas in the District of Arizona (Case Number 2:17-cv-04755-DGC).
+The inhabitant of Georgia suffered complications after a G2 Filter was fractured inside her body.

-Many individuals that have used an IVC filter filed claims in 2017 and before against the manufacturers of IVC filters, alleging poor design, various forms of negligence and prior knowledge of risks that were kept quiet.
-New lawsuits are scheduled for 2018 as well.
+Many individuals that have used an IVC filter filed claims in 2018 and before against the manufacturers of IVC filters, alleging poor design, various forms of negligence and prior knowledge of risks that were kept quiet.
+New trials are scheduled for 2018 as well.

 IVC (Inferior Vena Cava) filters were designed to stave off pulmonary embolism by catching migrating blood clots before they reach the lungs or even the heart.